 The Bard: I've had just about enough of these atrocious alliterative announcements...
 Now I'm doing it!

-- Happens to Strong Bad THREE TIMES in the "Outtakes" for Dangeresque 3 in episode 4 of Strong Bad's Cool Game For Attractive People, when he accidentally picks up Homestar's speech impediment.
+- Happens to Strong Bad THREE TIMES in the "Outtakes" for Dangeresque 3 in episode 4 of Strong Bad's Cool Game for Attractive People, when he accidentally picks up Homestar's speech impediment.

 Strong Bad: Oh, how did those get there?
 I thought sure I returned those pwiceless... (background laughter)... pwiceless?
 Geez!Homestar: Now I've got HIM doing it!

-- Dex of Saints Row constantly has to correct his fellow gang members when they say "The Los Carnales"("Los" is Spanish for "The" so they're basically saying "The the Carnales".)
+- Dex of Saints Row constantly has to correct his fellow gang members when they constantly refer to a rival gang as "the Los Carnales", since "los" is Spanish for "the", so they're saying "the The Carnales".
 During a later Carnales mission, he starts saying it too.

 - In Katawa Shoujo, during one conversation with Misha on Shizune's route, Hisao unwittingly starts calling Shizune "Shicchan" like Misha does.

-- Super Robot Wars Original Generation: Kyosuke's habit of using gambling metaphors begins to spread amongst the other members of the ATX Team and their allies, a phenomenon Excellen lampshades as the "Kyosuke disease".
+- Super Robot Wars: Original Generation: Kyosuke's habit of using gambling metaphors begins to spread amongst the other members of the ATX Team and their allies, a phenomenon Excellen lampshades as the "Kyosuke disease".

-- In I Miss The Sunrise, Typelog's agents all speak extremely stiffly and formally, addressing Ros on a Full Name Basis.
+- In I Miss the Sunrise, Typelog's agents all speak extremely stiffly and formally, addressing Ros on a Full-Name Basis.
 If you talk to Luke while at one of their superhubs, you get this: